 Monteverde is one of the most popular ecotourism destinations in the entire world.
 It is potentially what some people picture when they think of Costa Rica because it is full of beautiful green jungle.

-The area has plenty of accommodations, from hostels to cabins in the mountains and even a few luxury resorts.
+The area has many accommodations, from hostels to mountain cabins and even a few luxury resorts.

 There are the most five-star resorts per square kilometer in this area of Costa Rica.
 The resorts include adults-only resorts as well as multiple all-inclusive options depending on what you are looking for in your accommodations.